Silly Farm case study

 Focused work inside a business that was already moving.

 The value here is not confidential internal detail.
-It is proof that Loving Art can improve a working commerce business without turning the job into a bigger reinvention than it needs.
+It is public-safe proof that Loving Art can improve a working commerce business without turning the job into a bigger reinvention than it needs.

 What was true